argosity/hippo/docs/command.md

 The field specifications are given as `field:type` and seperated by spaces.

-For instance: `lanes generate model comment user:references title:string{80} content:text`, when executed inside of a project called "Blog"
+For instance, `lanes generate model comment user:references title:string{80} content:text`, when executed inside of a project called "Blog":

-Will create a Ruby ActiveRecord model called `Blog::Comment` and an accompanying migration to add a user_id, a title and content fields.
+  * Will create a Ruby ActiveRecord model called `Blog::Comment` and an accompanying migration to add a user_id, a title and content fields.

-It will also setup the a client model Blog.Data.Comment and a collection Blog.Data.BlogCollection
+  * Setup a client model Blog.Data.Comment and a collection Blog.Data.BlogCollection

-Spec files will be created to test both the ActiveRecord model and the client Model and Collection.
+  * Spec files will be created to test both the ActiveRecord model and the client Model and Collection.

 ## Screen